william-dawson/NTPoly-SPEC/ReadMe.md

 when strong scaling degrades.
 For optimal performance, keep the number of rows and columns equal, or with one equal to two times the other.

-For benchmarking purposes, the threshold should be set to `1e-6` or `1e-5` with converge values of `1e-2`.
-Real world applications will likely use both of these values, with `1e-6` leading to more accurate, but more floating point intensive results.
+For benchmarking purposes, the threshold should be set to `1e-6` with converge values of `1e-2`.
 Input files are in the `Benchmarks` directory.
 They are organized by the basis set used, with different basis sets having different sparsity.

 The final parameter `loop_times` controls how many times the inverse is computed.
 In real world applications, we frequently need to compute the